Peter Owen Cased Classics

 A beautiful gift edition of Hermann Hesse's classic novel, featuring a die-cut dust jacket over contemporary art.

 Hermann Hesse's short, elegant novel, echoing the life of the Buddha, has been cherished by readers for decades as an unforgettable spiritual primer.

-As part of the Peter Owen Cased Classics series, this special hardback edition is bound with printed endpapers, head and tail bands and a ribbon marker.
-The dust jacket features a die cutting of a lotus flower, while printed on the cover board is a striking work by British contemporary artist Andy Harper.
+As part of the Peter Owen Cased Classics series, this special hardback edition carries a dust jacket with a die cutting of a lotus flower, while printed on the cover board is a striking work by British contemporary artist Andy Harper.

 Translated by Hilda Rosner

 WITH A FOREWORD BY PICO IYER